open-edge-insights/eii-deployment-tool-backend/README.md

 ## Configuration

   * The backend server will run on the port defined at the env variable DEPLOYMENT_TOOL_BACKEND_PORT in docker-compose.yml
-  * The backend server will run in dev mode (http/insecure) or prod mode (https/secure) depending on the env variable DEV_MODE in docker-compose.yml.
-As of now only dev mode is supported.
+  * The backend server will run in dev mode (http/insecure) or prod mode (https/secure) depending on the env variable 'dev_mode' in docker-compose.yml.
+    By default prod mode is enabled.

     ```
-    DEV_MODE: "true"
+    dev_mode: "false"
     ```
   * Logging can be configured by setting the env variable LOG_LEVEL in docker-compose.yml.